TrisBits/Install-WinApps/README.md

 ## Description

-A script to easily select and install common Windows applications, which are free or open source.
+A PowerShell script which presents a graphical interface, to easily select and install common Windows applications, which are free or open source.

-Please, consider donating or contributing to any of the open source software you enjoy using.
+> **_Note:_** Please, consider donating or contributing to any of the open source software you enjoy using.
 Contributing can be as simple as submiting Bug Reports or Feature Requests.

 ## Requirements